-History of Cardiology at The Mount Sinai Medical Center
+History of Cardiology at The Mount Sinai Health System

-The Cardiology program at The Mount Sinai Medical Center is one of the oldest and most distinguished in the country.
+The Cardiology program at The Mount Sinai Health System is one of the oldest and most distinguished in the country.
 Since its inception, our program has been a leader in the field of cardiovascular medicine through world-class research and innovative clinical practice.

 - From 1934 to 1957, Dr. Arthur Master was the Chief of the Electrocardiography Laboratory.
 Under his leadership, this laboratory was transformed into the Division of Cardiology.
 Along with Dr. Simon Dack, Dr. Master developed the first exercise stress test known as the "Master Two-Step."
 Dr. Dack later founded and served as the first Editor-in-Chief of the American Journal of Cardiology and of the Journal of the American College of Cardiology.

 - In 1957, Dr. Charles Friedberg succeeded Dr. Master as the Chief of Cardiology.
 Dr. Friedberg was a pioneer in the use of direct current (DC) cardioversion for the treatment of cardiac arrhythmias and the author of the widely read textbook Diseases of the Heart.
 His tenure as Chief of Cardiology was shortened by a tragic automobile accident in 1968.

 - In 1968, Dr. Arnold Katz succeeded Dr. Friedberg.
 Dr. Katz introduced a more scientific approach to cardiology and was one of the first cardiovascular investigators to study hemodynamics.

 - In 1974, Dr. Richard Gorlin, an internationally renowned cardiologist, became Chair of the Samuel Bronfman Department of Medicine and appointed Dr. Michael Herman as Chief of the Cardiology Division.